Find Your Perfect School

 - Crisis communication

 Graduates are prepared for mid-level and upper-level leadership positions in human resources, labor management and training, and general leadership.
-Examples of occupational titles include human resource director and compensation analyst, even consultants with extensive work experience.
+Examples of occupational titles include human resource director and compensation analyst, and even consultants with extensive work experience.

 4513 Manhattan College Parkway, Riverdale, NY 10471